 The Elwha River flows out of Olympic National Park and through the homeland of the Lower Elwha Klallam Tribe near Port Angeles, WA.
 Two dams block salmon passage and sediment transport on the Elwha.
 Both will be removed within the next few years.
 Many studies support the Elwha dam removals to restore salmon runs and estuarine habitat, and an extensive public process has built consensus around dam removal.

 In 2007, Portland General Electric blew up the Marmot Dam on Oregon’s Sandy River, which provided electric power for Portland.
 The river washed accumulated sediment downstream more quickly than anticipated, Coho salmon swam past the dam the day after it was breached, and spawning habitat has greatly improved.
-See time lapse of the dam removal here, and the preliminary site assessment in EOS.

 The Milltown Dam, built in 1907 at the Clark Fork-Blackfoot confluence near Missoula, once submerged about a mile of the Blackfoot’s narrow floodplain and the Clark Fork’s wide valley.
 After the dam went up, millions of tons of arsenic and toxic tailings collected behind it, washed down from copper, silver and gold mines near the Clark Fork’s Butte headwaters.
 In 1983, 120 miles of the upper Clark Fork basin were designated as a Superfund site.
 The Milltown dam removal was a key part of the Superfund cleanup, and now that it’s gone, a levee diverts the river into a straight, riprapped channel.